 We hiked slightly down to Rifugio Troier – this is a bigger hut with a nice restaurant and a beautiful outdoor seating area with incredible views.
 Here you will find a playground and a small animal farm as well.
 Plenty of opportunities for the children to play and a good excuse for the adults to get a drink or try some local apple strudel.

 With incredible scenery and so many mountain huts and playgrounds Seceda – Pieralongia hike is just perfect for a relaxing day in the Dolomite mountains.

-- Duration: 1-3hrs (depending on playground and restaurant stops)
+- Duration: 1-3hrs (depending on playground and restaurant stops).

-- Distance: 4km
+- Distance: 4 km.

-- Difficulty: Easy
+- Difficulty: Easy.